MetOffice/growss/fortran-lint/README.md

        timeout: The maximum time in minutes the job can run for (10)
        python-version: The Python version to use (3.14)
 ```

+Where runner,timeout and python-version are all appropriately defined inputs
+to the workflow as defined in `MetOffice/growss/.github/workflows/fortan-lint.yaml`